Alien-Worlds/the-lore/README.md

 Uran moved a little to stoke the fire.

 "It's one of the most brutal things you'll ever face when you're running so long that you lose track of when you started.
-They call it 'hitting the brick wall'—a hell of a place where you start questioning if it's even worth living."
+They call it 'hitting the brick wall'-a hell of a place where you start questioning if it's even worth living."

 Gordi placed the book down and locked her gaze on Uran as he moved hot embers around the fire.